ang-zeyu/infisearch/docs/src/search_configuration.md

 This is only applied for the last term (if any) of a query, and if the query string immediately ends with that term (e.g. no whitespace after it).
 You may also think of this as implicit wildcard search for the last query term.

-## Query Term Proximity Ranking
+## useQueryTermProximity

 Document scores are also scaled by how close query expressions or terms are to each other, if positions are indexed.
-This may be costly for mobile devices however, and is disabled by default for them.
+This may be costly for mobile devices however, and is disabled by default in such cases.

-## Source Files Url
+## sourceFilesUrl

+This option is only applicable for indexed html and json files.

 You will need to specify this in the default setup, and / or if you did not specify `do_store: true` for any of the necessary fields listed [here](./indexing_configuration.md#fields-needed-for-morselssearch-ui).